warner/rust/doc/tutorial.md

 Note that, because `for_rev()` returns unit type, no semicolon is needed when the final closure is pulled outside of the parentheses.

+warner: what is "unit type"?
+This is the first instance.

 # Datatypes